 A page file can significantly impact the way your Windows operating system performs.
 If you adjust the page file in Windows 10 correctly, you can ensure you get the best performance that your hard drive and other components can deliver.

-Other factors can affect your computer’s performance, but the page file also contributes to this.
+Other factors can affect your computer’s performance, but the paging file or swap file also contributes to this.
 It’s something that you cannot ignore.

 For most circumstances, the default setting of letting Windows handle it is fine.
 But when you own some older hardware or have a unique hard drive configuration, you want something more specific.

 How to adjust the paging file size in Windows 10

 1. Open Advanced System Settings